pluralism (plurality of worlds)

-In an astronomical context, the belief that there exist numerous other worlds harboring life and, in particular, intelligent life.
-The debate over pluralism, or "the plurality of worlds," extends back at least two and a half thousand years, to the time of ancient Greece, and continues vigorously today.
+In an astronomical context, pluralism, or the plurality of worlds, is the belief that there exist numerous other worlds harboring life and, in particular, intelligent life.
+The debate over pluralism extends back at least two and a half thousand years, to the time of ancient Greece, and continues vigorously today.
 For most of this period, a lack of hard scientific data forced the discussion entirely onto a philosophical and theological footing.
 Only in relatively recent times have astronomical and biological considerations come to the fore.

 Throughout the early Christian era and into the late Middle Ages, there was little discussion of the possibility of extraterrestrial life, beyond that of angels and demons.
 The conventional geocentric model of the cosmos, based on the teachings of Aristotle and Ptolemy, suited the Church well.
 Allowing, as it did, for only one Earth and therefore a privileged position for mankind, it avoided serious theological concerns to do with the incarnation and redemption which surrounded the notion that there might be intelligent corporeal life-forms elsewhere (see Christian doctrines and pluralism).
 Despite these concerns, however, a number of prominent scholastics eventually came to question the Ptolemaic-Aristotelian cosmos in its original form.
 William of Ockham, Jean Buridan, Nicole Oresme, and William Vorilong were among those who pointed out that Aristotle's insistence on the impossibility of there being more than one kosmos placed unacceptable restrictions on God's power.
 An omnipotent Creator, they said, must at least be credited with having had the option to make multiple worlds - a point of view officially sanctioned in 1277 by Etienne Tempier, the Bishop of Paris, acting on papal authority.
 With this change to the Aristotelian scheme in place, the consensus became that while God could have created other inhabited worlds, in reality He chose not to do so.
 But then, in 1440, Nicholas of Cusa took a bolder step by arguing that whatever lay in God's power must have been realized – a principle that has come to be known as plenitude.